cfjedimaster/raymondcamden2020/_posts/2021/09/24/2021-09-24-creating-a-manual-related-posts-feature-in-eleventy.md

 {% endraw %}
 ```

-THe top portion is the basic layout and the `if` at the bottom is where the magic happens.
+The top portion is the basic layout and the `if` at the bottom is where the magic happens.
 If a post has related items, I need to get the 'real' objects so I can link to them.
 I do that via a filter called `getRelated`.
 Eleventy filters don't have access to collections so I need to pass it as a second argument.
 Remember that in a filter, the item *before* the filter name is the first argument.
 The result of this filter is a list of regular page objects so I can link out as usual.

 Here's the filter in my `.eleventy.js` file: